-The video above shows highlights from our 2016 Field Day Operation.
-As you can see, we had a lot of fun at Field Day this year.
+The video above shows highlights from our 2016 Operation.
+As you can see, we had a lot of fun this year.
 Our club has 120+ members and we had a large turnout for Field Day.
-You can see more about our 2016 Field Day operation on our Field Day Page including photos, a score summary and a recap presentation shared at a recent club meeting.
-I hope that you enjoy sharing our memories from 2016 Field Day.
+You can see more about our 2016 Field Day operation on our Field Day Page including photos, a score summary, and a recap presentation shared at a recent club meeting.
+I hope that you enjoy sharing our memories.

 Digital ATV Transceiver

 Here’s a picture of Skip receiving my “CQ” at his end.
 The picture quality produced by the equipment that we’re using and the DVB-T format is phenomenal.
 The Hi-Des Modulator which we are using has a large number of parameters that can be set to determine the format and bandwidth of the signals we generate.
 After some experimentation, we have settled on using QPSK modulation and a 6 MHz signal bandwidth.
 This combination delivers excellent picture quality with more than adequate motion performance.
 We see very few if any picture artifacts using our current format.
 We’ve also done some experimentation with QPSK and a 4 MHz signal bandwidth.
 I plan to share more on signal formats in a future article on our blog.

 Digital ATV System User Interface

 We are both using HD Digital Camcorders as our primary video signal sources and 1080p monitors to display our received signals.
 I opted to include an HDMI Video Switch from Gefen in my setup which also allows me to send video and graphics from a variety of different sources including my PC over the air.
 The monitor in the picture above on the right is a touchscreen display that I use to control my ATV Transceiver system.

 AB1OC Digital ATV Transceiver